Official advice for New Zealanders living and travelling overseas

 Crime

 The crime rate in Austria is low.
-However, petty crime (such as pickpocketing and bag snatching) occurs in shopping areas, restaurants, cafés, hotel lobbies, on public transport at tourist attractions.
+However, petty crime (such as pickpocketing and bag snatching) is increasingly common in shopping areas, restaurants, cafés, hotel lobbies, on public transport at tourist attractions.
+Thieves use a variety of methods to distract people.
 Travellers on international trains and buses, such as the train between Vienna and Budapest, are often targeted for theft.
 New Zealanders in Austria should be alert of their surroundings and take steps to safeguard their personal belongings at all times.
 Never leave your bags unattended.

 New Zealanders should also be wary of ATM and credit card fraud, and only use ATMs in well-lit public areas or inside a bank or business.